CloudCannon/cossidae-hugo-template/content/docs/_index.md

 ---
+_schema: default
-title: "Getting Started"
+title: Getting Started
-nav_title: "Getting Started"
+nav_title: Getting Started
 nav_section: Root
 weight: 2
+draft: false
 ---
 The majority of Rosey configuration happens in your static HTML, which is read and transformed by Rosey.
 In most places, configuration values are in the form of `data-rosey*` attributes placed on your elements.

 ## Tagging your first layout